zyless/bachelor_python_vs_r/README.md

 Python and R Scripts used for my Bachelor Thesis.

-The Powershell and Bash scripts are for runtime monitoring
+The Powershell and Bash scripts are for runtime monitoring.